ketanu0690/job-hunter-dashboard-builder/README.md

 ## Additional Notes

-- This project also integrates with **Supabase** for database management.
+- This project integrates with **Supabase** for authentication and database management (hosted, not local).
 - Includes UI components, forms, and LinkedIn automation features.

 To set up the project completely, make sure to:

-- Configure environment variables if needed
+- Configure environment variables for your hosted Supabase instance
 - Review `README.md` or `/docs` for architectural and API details
 - Explore Firebase and Supabase configurations as applicable